What is a Genetic Counselor?

-- The GC reviews any genetic testing you and your relatives have had, and may review other relevant medical records.
+- The GC reviews any genetic testing you and your relatives have had and may review other relevant labs.

-- Applying standard genetic analysis to all the information you have provided, the GC then determines your risk for having a child affected with a birth defect or a genetic condition.
+- Applying standard genetic analysis to all the information you have provided, the GC then provides an assessment of your risk for having a child affected with a certain birth defect or genetic condition.

 - Both family specific and standard general population risks are included.

-- Written educational materials and / or information about community resources are available upon request.
+- Written educational materials and / or information about community resources are provided when appropriate

 - You have the opportunity to ask questions about any genetic concerns you may have.